 - Be careful who you speak with.
 Particularly if you are contacted by an insurance company – have your Rhode Island Motorcycle Accident lawyer speak with other parties’ agents.

-So, How Do I Choose The Right RI Motorcycle Accident Lawyer?
+How Do I Choose The Right Lawyer?

 First of all, if you have been injured in a motorcycle wreck, it is important to look for an attorney who is both licensed in your state and focuses his or her legal practice on personal injury law or injury law.
 Our personal injury lawyers are licensed and have locations in BOTH Rhode Island and Massachusetts.